fengjixuchui/AYYWARE-CSGO-2021/README.md

 perfect fix autowall (thanks for Osiris due to some vtable index and some structures)

 2021.5.28

 remove some functions that are outdated

-TODO:
-Support a button that can auto  load the best config for current weapon